 There are few of us left that professionally refurbish typewriters for resale.
 We have the training, parts and the tools.
 Often times, a seller on ebay or etsy claims to have 20-40 years experience, but it's just not true.
 I personally know one seller who only sold "as is" typewriters for years.
 No claim of professional anything in regard to typewriters.
 All of a sudden, they were claiming 20+ years experience in typewriter repair and their prices had tripled.
 Adding a line about experience in the field allowed them to up their price for the same typewriters while doing no extra work and adding assurance for their potential buyers.
 I've seen it time and again.
 Most current buyers of typewriters don't know the difference between a serviced, refurbished or restored machine.
 Or one that's "as is".
 I'll define those for you below.

-I charge $350 for a portable and $475 for an office model plus return shipping.
+I charge $425 for a portable and $525 for an office model plus return shipping.
 Prices are much higher elsewhere.
-Including etsy and ebay where some sellers are asking $800 - $1200 for typewriters they claim to have professionally refurbished.
+Including etsy and ebay where some sellers are asking $800 - $1500+ for typewriters they claim to have professionally refurbished.
+Buyer beware.

 Restored: A restored typewriter has been completely, 100% disassembled, and the mechanics have been checked and cleaned.
 All springs are replaced.
 Type bars cleaned and polished.
 Carriage removed and rebuilt.
 Escapement removed and rebuilt.
 Any tarnished or rusted parts are cleaned or replaced.
 All chrome or nickel plating is cleaned and replated.
 Screws heads are even replated and polished.
 Body panels are stripped of original enamel and repainted.
 Reproduction decals (either water slide or hand painted) replace the originals.
 Reproduction key tops are installed and key top bezels are replated.
 All rubber components are replaced with reproduction parts.
 When completed, the typewriter will look as if it was just built.
 Gorgeous if done properly.
 There are a few extraordinary craftsmen in this field scattered about the globe.
 Their workmanship is impeccable.
 Cost?
 Whatever they ask!
 Think $2000++ depending on the machine and artist.